kevinboone/cpicom/README.md

 is both faster and more robust.
 I have no idea why this is the case, and it might not be so for everyone.

+It isn't unusual, in my experience, for a transfer to require repeated retries, and still end up with a successful upload.
+I have no clue why this is -- I suspect that that host computer just sends data faster than the Pico's input buffer can cope with.

 ### Download using YModem on Linux from the Pico

 If you need to download data from the Pico to a host computer, you